Vishnu063/Vishnu063/README.md

 ### 🧭 About Me

-I'm a **Cloud/DevOps professional with 4 years of experience in AWS infrastructure and production operations**.
+I'm a **Cloud/DevOps professional with 4 years of experience** across AWS infrastructure, cloud support, and production operations.

-My background is rooted in cloud support and operations, and I'm currently deepening my hands-on DevOps skills across **Terraform, Jenkins, Docker, Kubernetes, CI/CD, and DevSecOps**.
+My experience includes working with **AWS, Terraform, Jenkins, Linux, CI/CD, monitoring, and production troubleshooting**, while building deeper hands-on skills in **Docker, Kubernetes, EKS, and DevSecOps**.

-I enjoy understanding how systems actually behave in production — troubleshooting real issues, finding root causes, and automating repetitive work.
+I enjoy troubleshooting infrastructure and application issues, understanding root causes, and improving processes through automation.

 > **Goal:** Build, secure, deploy, monitor, and troubleshoot production workloads on AWS and Kubernetes using Terraform and CI/CD.